curiousoffice/playbook/README.rst

 Martin Fowler has an `extensive description<http://martinfowler.com/articles/continuousIntegration.html>`_ of Continuous Integration.
 The basics are:

-- We have a test suite that each developer runs on their own machine.
+- We have a test suite that each developer runs on their own machine
-- When they commit their code to a shared version control repository, the tests are run again, "integrated" with code from other developers.
+- When they commit their code to a shared version control repository, the tests are run again and "integrated" with code from other developers

-This helps ensure there's nothing specific to the developer's machine making the tests pass.
-The code in version control needs to run cleanly in production later so before the code is allowed to be deployed to production, it is run on a CI server or service.
+This helps ensure that there's nothing specific to the developer's machine making the tests pass.
+The code in version control needs to run cleanly in production later.
+So before the code is allowed to be pushed live, it is run on a CI server or service.
 When a build fails, we get alerts in Slack and via email.
-Click the alert and we see a backtrace that gives us a hint of how to "fix the build."
+Click the alert and we see a backtrace that gives us a hint on how to "fix the build."
 When we write the fix and commit to version control again, we'll get a "passing build" alert in Slack and via email.
 Click the alert and we see the passing build.

 *Green is good.*

 A solid test suite is an absolute requirement for a web application in our opinion.
 However, one major problem with test suites is that they get slow as